StefFrustagli/sfrustagli-freelance-journalist/README.md

 - Outline my intentions as journalist;
 - Mention my experience and qualifications;
 - Provide email address and social network accounts for easy contact.

+### I can achieve my goal most effectively through this website because

+- It groups and shows my work in one page;

+- It's essential and easy to navigate;

+- It lists my contact information and social media accounts;

+- It features a distinctive llustration to attract viewers' attention.

 ### Ideal viewers